-Debra Fitzpatrick has demonstrated success in leading, managing and coordinating multi-million dollar, multi-year research projects that increase social, economic and political equity.
+Debra Fitzpatrick has demonstrated success in leading, managing and coordinating multi-million dollar, multi-year research and policy analysis projects that increase social, economic and political equity.

 Paid Family & Medical Leave Insurance

 Over the past five years, Debra has become a local and national expert on state level paid family and medical leave insurance, arguably one of the most complex areas of public policy being considered across the country today.
 Her work has informed the design of legislation at the national level and in multiple states.

 Colorado Paid Family and Medical Leave: Program Design and Implementation

 Most recently Debra collaborated with the Institute for Women’s Policy Research to produce an expert report for the State of Colorado under contract with the Colorado Department of Labor and Employment.
 The report is a key part of a state FAMLI Task Force process culminating in recommendations for 2019 legislation.

 Paid Family and Medical Leave Insurance: Options for Designing and Implementing a Minnesota Program